mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

-  If you configured the libraries while using a *multi-config generator* (e.g Visual Studio, Xcode), then you will also need to pass the :option:`--config <cmake--install.--config>` command-line option, and must pass the same value for the build configuration which you wish to install.
+  If you configured the libraries while using a *multi-config generator* (e.g Visual Studio, Xcode), then you will also need to pass the :external:option:`--config <cmake--install.--config>` command-line option, and must pass the value for the build configuration that you wish to install.
+For any chosen value of `--config` used for installation, you must also have previously executed a :external:option:`cmake --build <cmake.--build>` within that directory with that same `--config` value.

 .. note::

   If you chose to use a system-wide installation `$PREFIX`, it is possible that you will need to execute the installation as a privileged user.
+If you *cannot run* or *do not want to run* the installation as a privileged user, you should instead `use a per-user installation prefix <per-user-prefix_>`_.

 .. hint::

-  It is not necessary to set a |cmvar:CMAKE_INSTALL_PREFIX| if you use the :option:`--prefix <cmake--install.--prefix>` command-line option with `cmake --install`.
+  It is not necessary to set a |cmvar:CMAKE_INSTALL_PREFIX| if you use the :external:option:`--prefix <cmake--install.--prefix>` command-line option with `cmake --install`.
 The `--prefix` option will override whatever was specified by |cmvar:CMAKE_INSTALL_PREFIX| when the project was configured.